CONTACT US

 • Implement an intersection observer for more complex lazy loading scenarios.

-7. Consider Infrastructure and CDN Options
+7. Optimize Your Infrastructure and CDN Setup

 Your hosting and content delivery setup can significantly impact performance in a Next.js app, so you need to consider it deeply.